 The employee can expect a response from their line manager within seven working days of the date the concern was received.

 Stage two

-If the employee does not receive a response, or if their line manager is involved in the wrongdoing, the employee should notify one of the following:
+If the employee does not receive a response, or if their line manager is involved in the wrongdoing, the employee should notify the Principal.